SudharmMagavi/Speech-to-text-converter-React-App/README.md

 # installation
 - clone the repository
-- npm i (to install the dependencies)
+- run "npm i" (to install the dependencies)
-- npm run dev (to run the Application)
+- run "npm run dev" (to run the Application)

 Currently, two official plugins are available: